 The Pinal County Historical Museum is at the corner of Gressinger & Main Streets.
 Driving through town on the main highway, you can’t miss it.
 This is a small, but worthwhile museum recounting the lives of early settlers in these parts.
 It’s also headquarters for the Pinal County (Florence) Historical Society.

 One asset Florence has that you don’t find in most communities is a State Prison.
 And one of the more unusual, some might say gruesome, exhibits at this museum is the actual hangman nooses used in executions, along with the photographs of the condemned.

 For you fans of Old West silent movies, the Museum also has a Tom Mix collection.
 Why?
 In part because the famous cowboy star was killed just down the road.
-A monument marks the site.
+A monument to Tom Mix marks the site.

-When we were there in early 2012, they had a splendid display of furniture made from saguaro cacti.
+When we were there in early 2012 and again in April 2016, they had a splendid display of furniture made from saguaro cactus.
 Very unique and beautiful craftsmanship.
 When we return, I want to find out how to contact the artisan who made them and see about having one made for our casita.